NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1-intro-aop-gee-series/1a_intro_aop_gee.md

 print('CLBJ 2021 Directional Reflectance Properties:', clbj2021_refl_properties)
 ```

 Look in the Console for the properties, you can expand by clicking on the arrow to the left of the `Object (438 properties)`.
 Here you can see some metadata about this image.
 Scroll down and you'll get to a number of properties starting with `WL_FWHM_B###`.
 These are the WaveLength (WL) and Full Width Half Max (FWHM) values, in nanometers, corresponding to each band (Bands 001 - 426).
 You may wish to refer to this wavelength information to determine which bands you wish to display, eg. if you want to show a false color image instead of a true color (RGB) image.
+For a full description of what each of the Image Properties mean, you can look at the `IMAGE PROPERTIES` tab as explained in the previous section, or find it in the <a href="https://developers.google.com/earth-engine/datasets/catalog/projects_neon-prod-earthengine_assets_HSI_REFL_001#image-properties" target="_blank">Earth Engine Data Catalog</a>.

 <figure>
 	<a href="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee2023/1a_intro_aop_gee/image_properties.PNG">